KFYR-TV: News operation

 KFYR's newscasts have led the ratings in western North Dakota for as long as records have been kept.
 Early on, the Meyers devoted significant resources to KFYR's news department, resulting in a higher-quality product than conventional wisdom would suggest for such a small market.
 This tradition has continued today.
-The station broadcasts local newscasts at 5 a.m., noon, 5 p.m., 6 p.m. and 10 p.m.
-Central Time Monday through Friday; 6 p.m. and 10 p.m. on Saturday, and 5 p.m. and 10 p.m. on Sunday.
+The station broadcasts local newscasts at 5 a.m., noon, 4 p.m., 5 p.m., 6 p.m. and 10 p.m.
+Central Time Monday through Friday; 6 and 10 p.m. on Saturday, and 5 and 10 p.m. on Sunday.
 KFYR-TV anchors include Monica Hannan and Alan Miller.
 Country Morning Today, Noon Report, and First News at 5:00 are simulcast across the entire four-station network, along with all weekend newscasts.

 While KFYR still dominates the television news scene, its dominance is not as absolute as it once was.
 In recent years, KX Television's KX News Morning has consistently beaten Country Morning Today, often by wide margins.
 It is the only time in recent memory that NBC North Dakota has lost any time slot for more than one ratings period.

-KMOT produces its own newscasts from Monday through Friday weekdays at 6 p.m. and 10 p.m., and rebroadcasts KFYR-TV's other newscasts.
-KUMV airs its own newscasts from Monday through Friday at 6 p.m. and 10 p.m.
+KMOT produces its own newscasts from Monday through Friday weekdays at 6 and 10 p.m., and rebroadcasts KFYR-TV's other newscasts.
+KUMV airs its own newscasts from Monday through Friday at 6 and 10 p.m.
 The first 10 minutes (which includes regional news and weather) originate at KFYR in Bismarck.
 KUMV has its own news and sports anchor who fill the remaining 20 minutes.
 It simulcasts KFYR's other newscasts.
-From 2002 to 2007, KMOT was forced to cut its newscasts to 20 minutes while simulcasting the first 10 minutes of KFYR-TV's 6 p.m. and 10 p.m. newscasts, much as KUMV does now.
-In January 2007, KMOT began broadcasting a full half-hour of news at 6:00 p.m. and 10:00 p.m once again.
+From 2002 to 2007, KMOT was forced to cut its newscasts to 20 minutes while simulcasting the first 10 minutes of KFYR-TV's 6 and 10 p.m. newscasts, much as KUMV does now.
+In January 2007, KMOT began airing full 30-minute newscasts at 6 and 10 p.m. once again.
 It also added a weatherman and photographer/reporter to the staff.